WMCSameeraGroup/URPSA/readme.md

 data_file_name = "data.txt"
 backend = "g16"

+# distance in angstroms gravity point of the molecules are decreased
 step_size = 0.5
+# number of steps
 step_count = 21

 stop_distance_factor = 0.4 # factor that multiplies sum of vandervals radius

 ```
 # where to find the output files (com, log, chk)
-default all the files of the current calculations are stored in **inputFile** directory and previous calculations are moved to archives folder
+default all the files of the current calculations are stored in **inputFile** directory and previous calculations are moved to **archives** folder

+### how to use with more than two molecules

+well, change 1 molecule at a time while keeping others as stationary.